 Your attendance is recorded in a number of ways, including checking in to a timetabled session using your ID card on the car swipe machines, or attending a Blackboard Collaborate session online.
-You can view all of your engagements with your studies in the MyEngagement system.
-For information and access to the system please go to our 'MyEngagement platform webpage'.
+You can view your attendance at timetabled sessions online.
+If you have questions about your engagement please contact us.

 Exceptional Circumstances are events or problems which you did not expect and which stop you being able to perform to the best of your abilities in your studies.
 For example, bereavement, unexpected personal or family problems or illness might be considered as an exceptional circumstance.
 Long term problems such as ongoing financial difficulties or ongoing health problems may not be accepted as an exceptional circumstance.
 If you have long term problems which affect your studies you should always let your school know.
 You may be able to access some additional support from the University’s Disability Team.
 You may also wish to think about taking a Leave of Absence from your course (also called suspending your study)..